jverzani/JGUI.jl/README.md

 using JGUI
 ```

-Now, consider the following expression  which when evaluated produces a Winston plot object:
+Now, consider the following expression which when evaluated produces a
+Winston plot object:

 ```
 expr = quote
+     Using Winston
      plot(x -> sin(u*x), 0, 2pi)
 end
 ```